 Supervision details

-It is important to me that you find supervision a supportive, safe and nurturing environment, where you can explore your practice as a counsellor and grow in your knowledge and skills.
+Supervision is a relational process, and so it is important to me that you find supervision a supportive, safe and nurturing.
+Providing an environment where you can explore your practice as a counsellor and grow in your confidence, knowledge and skills.

 Being qualified in an integrative, relational model, places my relationship with you, my supervisee, at the heart of our work together, this is underpinned by my supervision training in the seven-eye relational model.

-I have a considerable amount of experience of working with experienced counsellors, counsellors in private practice, and student counsellors.
-I currently work for a charity in Cardiff as a Clinical Lead but I have supervised those working in both EAP and Health Insurance settings.
+I bring a considerable amount of experience having supervised experienced counsellors, counsellors in private practice, and student counsellors, working across charities, EAPs, insurance and university settings.
+I currently work for a charity in Cardiff as a Clinical Lead.

 Qualified with a Level 6 Advanced Certificate in Clinical Supervision including Online and Telephone work.